foxfriends/conartist/README.md

 *   Data import/export
     *   Existing spreadsheets of inventory data can be easily imported
     *   Export inventory and sales data for your own further processing
+*   Offline mode
+    *   Works even if you don't have internet access in the convention center (just make sure you load everything up before you get there!)

+## Future features

 *   Con chat
     *   Chat with other artists at the same convention (please be civil)
-*   Offline mode
+*   Advanced categorization
-    *   Works even if you don't have internet access in the convention center (just make sure you load everything up before you get there!)
+    *   Add tags to items so you can search and filter in more complex ways!
+    *   Item sets, using the individual items' inventories, but sold as one item

 # Contribution